Sulwon-0516/inhee_docker/README.md

 We can instead try to build instant-ngp inside container & commit to generate docker image.

 ### Package/Program positions
-Everythings are positioned in `/home` in container
+Everythings are placed in `/home` in container